When 14 documented graphic modes become 56 graphic mode

 How to use the program:

-Very attentive readers will have noticed that these lists of graphic modes never offer ANTIC modes 0 and 1.
+Very attentive readers will have noticed that these lists of graphic modes never rely on ANTIC modes 0 and 1.
 Why is it so?
+Do they even exist?

-A "Display List" really describes how to build the image to display line by line, where to find the data to be displayed, etc. A "Display List" is automatically generated by Atari BASIC for all the text and graphic modes available in Atari BASIC.
-A "Display List" can also be built/modified by the user.
+A "Display List" really describes how to build the image to display line by line, where to find in RAM the data to be displayed, if a scrolling feature should be enabled, etc. A "Display List" is automatically generated by Atari BASIC for all the text and graphic modes available in Atari BASIC.
+You can blissfully ignore its existence when you use the regular graphics modes available in Atari BASIC (GR.0 to GR.15).
+But a "Display List" can also be built/modified by the user.

 A "Display List" allows you to do extraordinary things, such as:

-By asking the "Display List" to execute a very short program in machine language after drawing a line, you can also:
+By asking the "Display List" to execute a very short machine language program after drawing a line, you can also:

-By asking the "Display List" to execute a short program in machine language after drawing an image, you can also:
+By asking the "Display List" to execute a short machine language program after drawing a complete image, you can also:

 To come back to the original question, the ANTIC 2 instruction is actually used to display a line (just one) in classic text mode (GR.0) with 40 columns.
-To obtain the Atari BASIC GR.0 text mode we are familiar with, a "Display List" created by the computer displays 24 times one line.
+To obtain the Atari BASIC GR.0 text mode we are familiar with (TEXT, 40 x 24), a "Display List" created by the computer displays 24 times one line.
 24 times the ANTIC 2 instruction to get the usual 24 lines of text.

 But the ANTIC 0 and 1 instructions are not used to display a particular text or graphics mode.